fanat503/Text-Span-JEPA/README.md

 python -m src.train --fname configs/small-100m.yaml
 ```

-everything in the YAML, nothing on the CLI. same convention as I-JEPA.
+everything in the YAML, nothing on the CLI.

 resume: set `meta.load_checkpoint: true` in the config. picks up from `checkpoint-latest.pth.tar`.